-- (a) either - i. qualified for the award of the Degree of Bachelor of Engineering with First or Second Class Honours; or - ii. qualified for the award of the Postgraduate Diploma or Postgraduate Certificate in Engineering with a GPA of 5 or more; or - iii. qualified for the award of the Degree of Bachelor of Science with Honours in appropriate subjects; or - iv. in exceptional circumstances, qualified for the award of an appropriate degree in New Zealand: or - been admitted ad eundem statum as entitled to proceed to the Degree of Master of Engineering in Fire Engineering; and - (b) for MEFE by examination and project report, have completed a suitable period of professional engineering experience; and - (c) been approved as a candidate for the degree by the Dean of Engineering and Forestry.
+- qualified for the award of the Degree of Bachelor of Engineering with First or Second Class Honours; or - ii. qualified for the award of the Postgraduate Diploma or Postgraduate Certificate in Engineering with a GPA of 5 or more; or - iii. qualified for the award of the Degree of Bachelor of Science with Honours in appropriate subjects; or - iv. in exceptional circumstances, qualified for the award of an appropriate degree in New Zealand; or

+- been admitted ad eundem statum as entitled to proceed to the Degree of Master of Engineering in Fire Engineering; and - (b) been approved as a candidate for the degree by the Dean of Engineering and Forestry.

 - Relevance and standard of undergraduate studies are the main criteria for approval. - 2.
-Candidates will only be approved if appropriate research supervision is available. - The period of professional engineering experience required for entry to MEFE by examination and project report will normally be four years.
+Candidates will only be approved if appropriate research supervision is available. - Candidates who do not have an appropriate background in fire engineering, may be required to take ENGR 403 Introduction to Fire Engineering prior to being approved into the programme.